mapado/php-sdk/README.md

 $rubrics = $client->rubric->findBy(['q' => 'concert']);
 $rubric = $client->rubric->findOne('63e4b024-6f08-43d3-a73b-634a306bc6c6');
 ```
-Will return an array or an instance of [Rubric](https://github.com/mapado/php-sdk/blob/master/src/Model/Rubric.php)
+Will return an MapadoList or an instance of [Rubric](https://github.com/mapado/php-sdk/blob/master/src/Model/Rubric.php)

 ### Activities
 ```php
 $activities = $client->activity->findBy(['q' => 'transbordeur', latlng => '45.468,4.263']);
 $activity = $client->activity->findOne('63e4b024-6f08-43d3-a73b-634a306bc6c6');
 ```
-Will return an array or an instance of [Activity](https://github.com/mapado/php-sdk/blob/master/src/Model/Activity.php)
+Will return an MapadoList or an instance of [Activity](https://github.com/mapado/php-sdk/blob/master/src/Model/Activity.php)

 #### Program
 If an activity contains a program, you can get it by doing this call
 ```php
 $activityList = $client->activity->program('63e4b024-6f08-43d3-a73b-634a306bc6c6');
 ```
-Will return an array or an instance of [Activity](https://github.com/mapado/php-sdk/blob/master/src/Model/Activity.php)
+Will return an MapadoList or an instance of [Activity](https://github.com/mapado/php-sdk/blob/master/src/Model/Activity.php)

 ### Users
 ```php